hhsieh/ulnet/README.md

 #### This_works.R
-This script allows users to produce network information and visualize networks on the desktop.
+This script allows users to produce network information and visualize networks on the desktop, a special case of a polygon plot is applied.

+#### noplotboundary.R
+This script includes two functions, nb and nb_exp.
+Both functions are applicable to networks with no spatial boundaries, as the former uses geometric threshold distance and the latter uses negative exponential function of geometric distance to generate networks.

+#### rectangular.R
+This script includes two functions, recnet and recnet_exp.
+Both functions are applicable to networks within rectangular plots.
+The former uses gemoetirc threshold distance and the latter uses negative exponential function of geometric distance to generate networks.

 ### Project ongoing
-Currently working on the generation of the code and an R package to ease the applications of the functions for a braoder set of users.
+Currently working on an R package to ease the applications of the functions for a braoder set of users.

-### Stay tuned!

 ### License
 This is a GNU GPLv3 licensed product

+### Stay tuned!